salvamiguel/crossplane-argocd-workshop/README.md

 ```

 > [!WARNING]
-> Before changing the contents of ``infrastructure/my-app.yaml`` please make sure that the ArgoCD app is fully destroyed and the AWS infrastructure has terminated/deleted successfully.
+> Before changing the contents of ``infrastructure/my-app.yaml`` please make sure that the ArgoCD app is fully destroyed (if was created before) and the AWS infrastructure has terminated/deleted successfully.
 If not you may destroy your ArgoCD app but not the infrastructure created.
 >
 > To delete the ArgoCD app run:
 > ```bash
-> kubectl destroy -f infrastructure/my-app.yaml
+> kubectl delete -f infrastructure/my-app.yaml
 > ```

 Please see the documentation for other examples [here](https://github.com/salvamiguel/crossplane-iac-example/blob/main/README.md).